Siliver4/CheetahJEE_Galaxy/Cheetah_DAO/README.md

 <b>Personal Objectives :</b>

   Learning purpose project :
-    using IntelliJ IDEA ULTIMATE (For educational use only) using DAO design pattern (first time)
+    using IntelliJ IDEA ULTIMATE (for educational use only) using DAO design pattern (first time)

   Additionally :